Our Tassimo Review may contain affiliate links

 Downsides of the Tassimo

-- Set up was slow – flushing the machine out five times took almost a full day.
+- Set up was slow – flushing the machine out five times before first use took almost a full day.
 Yes, I’m impatient.

 - The coffee itself is okay.
 Not amazing, but not dreadful.
-You may want to try a few different pods to get the ones you like best.
+You will want to try a few different pods to get the ones you like best.

-- Tassimo is very wasteful – I never realised that when you make a cup of coffee in a Tassimo, the coffee grounds are encased in a rigid plastic disc about twice the size of a teabag.
+- Tassimo can very wasteful – I never realised that when you make a cup of coffee in a Tassimo, the coffee grounds are encased in a rigid plastic disc about twice the size of a teabag.
 And that disc goes straight in the bin.
 If you make two cups of coffee, twice a day, that’s 28 discs in the rubbish every week.
 It would be 56 if you opt for some of the latte or cappuccino discs, since the milk for those drinks comes in an entirely separate pod.
+So it’s important to recycle your coffee pods.

 How to Recycle Tassimo Pods